A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: Conclusions

+Another important issue is the quantum coupling, which we have added to the dynamical system of our model by hand (recall the absence of Planck's constant in our model).
+Although in \S\ref{subsec:quantumNbody} we provide a representation of this coupling by means of Bohr radii, we currently lack an explanation for its necessary existence in the first place, at least in our model, in order to make a viable theory of the universe.
+A theoretical explanation for the emergence of this coupling (along with the ensuing appearance of Planck's constant) and, more generally, the emergence of dimensionful base quantities and constants of Nature is a topic for future research.

-The current model does capture the quantum behaviour of PSD in a relational and background-independent framework.
-This opens the possibility of exploring a simple, yet powerful alternative framework for quantum gravity.
-What we presented is perhaps the first step in this direction.
+All in all, the current model does capture the quantum behaviour of the $N$-body system in a relational and background-independent fashion, following PSD tenets.
+This opens the possibility for exploring a simple, yet powerful alternative framework for quantum gravity.
+What we present in this paper is perhaps the first step in this direction.